memotype/bj.sh/README.md

 bj.sh is *NOT* a JSON validator, behavior is undefined if given invalid JSON!
 It will detect some basic JSON errors, but this is not the goal of bj.sh.

+The entire parser is implemented as a single bash function, so it can be `source`d in to your own script, or you can just copy and paste the function in to your script to reduce your external dependencies. `bj-small.sh` is intended for exactly this.

 Usage:

     source bj.sh
     r=$(bj '{"foo": "bar"}' foo)

+or

+    r=$(./bj.sh '{"foo": "bar"}' foo)

 will set $r to "bar" (without the quotes).
-If the JSON argument is "-" or "--", bj.sh will read from /dev/stdin:
+If the first argument is "-" or "--", bj.sh will read from /dev/stdin:

     echo '{"foo": [false, true, false]}' | ./bj.sh - foo 1